Caribbean and Diaspora News Round-up

 After that, he started gathering fellow Japanese pan fans and Caribbean aficionados for last year’s inaugural event, Pan Love 2012.

-“The show was a great success, everything went well, there were good vibrations,” Mr Sasaki said
+“The show was a great success, everything went well, there were good vibrations,” Mr Sasaki said on his website.

 “Japanese people love pan music.”